kul-arun/orbital-evolution-of-extreme-mass-ratio-binaries-in-axisymmetric-and-stationary-spacetimes/README.md

 ```
 ## Output

-The 3D plot of the orbital evolution is saved in the `output` directory as an `HTML` file
+The 3D plot of the orbital evolution will be saved in the `output` directory as an `HTML` file

 ## Examples

-Orbital evolution in the the following spacetimes are provided in the `example` directory:
+Orbital evolution associated with the following spacetimes are provided in the `example-plots` directory:

 * Schwarzschild spacetime
 * Kerr spacetime